IKIM-Essen/ClusterDocs/docs/data/legacy-storage-macos.md

 This is retained so existing Mac configurations can be understood and migrated.

-### Historical ConnectMeNow screenshots
+### Recognize the ConnectMeNow setup

-> **Use these to recognize an old setup, not to create a current one.** The
-> screenshots preserve the earlier ClusterDocs walkthrough at its original
-> resolution.
-The visible `shellhost` alias, home-directory target, mount path,
-> and automatic network-change behavior are historical.
+> **Do not copy values from these screenshots.** They help you recognize an
+> existing installation.
+For a new connection, use the server name, project
+> path, and mount settings supplied by RCC.

 The share screen selected SSHFS and pointed ConnectMeNow at the former server
 alias: